jonashackt/crossplane-aws-azure/README.md

 The field `spec.versions.schema` must contain a OpenAPI schema, which is similar to the ones used by any Kubernetes CRDs.
 They determine what fields the XR (and claim) will have.
 The full CRD documentation and a guide on how to write OpenAPI schemas could be found in the Kubernetes docs: https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/

-Note that crossplane will be automatically extended this section.
-Therefore the following fields are used by crossplane and will be ignored if they're found in the schema:
+Note that Crossplane will be automatically extended this section.
+Therefore the following fields are used by Crossplane and will be ignored if they're found in the schema:

     spec.resourceRef
     spec.resourceRefs